splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 To obtain an access token, see :ref:`admin-api-access-tokens`.

-In the ingest endpoint URL, ``realm`` is the Observability Cloud realm, for example, ``us0``.
+In the ingest endpoint URL, ``realm`` is the Splunk Observability Cloud realm, for example, ``us0``.
 To find the realm name of your account, follow these steps:

 #.
-Open the navigation menu in Observability Cloud.
+Open the navigation menu in Splunk Observability Cloud.
 #.
 Select :menuselection:`Settings`.
 #.
 Select your username.